 If your client has to make payments to several businesses like yours, whose bill do you think they will clear first – The one who charges late fees OR the one who does not?

 If your client is struggling with making promised payments, you never know how bad their current financial is now and how much worse it can get soon.
 It is better to be in front of the line.

 4. Late fee is well-deserved compensation

 Once payment is not made on time, your staff has to take additional measures to recover money.
 This could be in the form of reminder calls or sending invoices again.
 Extra work by your staff means additional expense for you.

 You are simply charging the client for the extra effort and cost that you have to incur to recover your money.
 Any extra time spent by your staff is overhead, this time could have been utilized in a more productive way.

 5. Waiving off Late Fees has benefits too

 If a client is unhappy that you have imposed late fees, it is completely fine to waive it off a few times.
 You are doing a favor on the client, which he will remember and will take it very positively.
 Next time he will remember the due date, to avoid the shame of asking you again for the waiver of late fees.

-Won’t you feel very positive about a credit card company who waives off late fees after listening to your genuine explanation?
+Won’t you feel very positive about a credit card company that waives off late fees after listening to your genuine explanation?